 When someone falls victim to the disease of addiction, there is usually some form of collateral damage.
 Unfortunately, a lot of that collateral damage falls directly on the addict’s loved ones.
 Any attempts at recovery will rely on the help of others.
 These others are usually the same loved ones that were adversely affected by the addiction.
-With this in mind, it becomes clear that family therapy from a treatment facility bears serious consideration.
+Accordingly, it becomes clear that family therapy from a treatment facility bears serious consideration.

 About Family Therapy

 Setting aside the patient for a moment, loved ones and good friends also have to deal with their loved one’s addiction and recovery.
-They have to endure the cheating, lying and watching from the sidelines as the addict’s life falls apart.
+For example, they have to endure the cheating, lying and watching from the sidelines as the addict’s life falls apart.
 It’s not an easy thing to do.
-Some people become enablers who unintentionally help the addict maintain their addiction.
-Others choose to turn away out of fear of the inevitable fall they can’t bear to see.
-Either way, it flies in the face of how families are supposed to support one another.
+Moreover, some people become enablers who unintentionally help the addict maintain their addiction.
+In contrast, others choose to turn away out of fear of the inevitable fall they can’t bear to see.
+In either case, it flies in the face of how families are supposed to support one another.

 The Benefits of Family Therapy

 The way families interact is often complicated.
 If an addiction counselor is doing their job, they will work to understand these relationships and help them heal.
 This is incredibly important when these relationships could be playing a role in the individual’s addiction.

 Family counseling or therapy helps to reestablish the lines of communication.
 It provides a format for family members to express concerns in a constructive manner.
 In addition, it helps family members better understand how they may be enabling their loved one’s behavior.
 Many times, family members feel they are being supportive of a loved one who is suffering.
 In fact, enabling only serves to ensure the addict will continue using drugs and/or alcohol.